davea42/searchgnucash/README.md

 These are
-programs to allow more targeted searches from a GnuCash (the GNU personal accounting program) data file.
+programs to allow more targeted searches from a GnuCash (the GNU accounting program) data file.
+It is a full double-entry bookkeeping system.

-While GnuCash has many very useful report options its reports do not seem useful for dealing with some kinds of problems one encounters.
+While GnuCash has many very useful report options its reports do not seem useful for dealing with some kinds of problems one encounters in doing the bookkeeping.
+Such as reconciling a transaction with many entries on a credit card for a month with the report from the credit card company.
-Which motivated writing these programs.
+Issues like this motivated writing this code.

 See www.gnucash.org